comet-dev/ices/README.md

 </p>
 # Ices

 Ices are contained formats that simplifies distribution and installation for CometJS.
-The better part is that they are also used for builds and CometJS plugins.
+The better part is that they are also used for builds, modules, apis, components and CometJS plugins.

 ## Get Started
 npm install and save as devDependency: